empty-head/wsman/README.md

 sudo pip3 install -r requirements.txt

-# how to get a shell:
+# how to get shell:

 upload 'oracle.php' to the target server, then enter the path to the uploaded file in wsman.py